 2.1.
 Sale and Purchase of Contract Quantity and Shaft Energy.
 Pursuant to the terms and conditions of this Agreement, from and after the Start Date (and prior to such date as provided in Section 2.4 with respect to the Test Period) ECS agrees to sell and deliver to Customer the Contract Quantity and Shaft Energy, and Customer agrees to pay ECS for such Contract Quantity and Shaft Energy as provided in Article 3.

 2.2.
 Provision of Contract Quantity.
-When requested by the Customer, ECS shall provide to Customer the Contract Quantity of Shaft Energy on a firm basis at the Point of Delivery.
+When requested by the Customer, ECS shall provide to Customer the Contract Quantity at the Point of Delivery on a firm basis.

 2.3.
 Provision of Shaft Energy.
 Subject to interruptions in delivery as provided for in Section 2.5 below, ECS shall deliver to Customer on a firm basis the Contract Quantity of Shaft Energy demanded by Customer for the operation of the Compressor.
 ECS shall deliver the Shaft Energy to Customer at the Point of Delivery.
 The ownership and risk of loss with respect to such Shaft Energy shall pass from ECS to Customer at the Point of Delivery.